ISSN: 0041-4255

 To guarantee unbiased evaluations, Belleten has a specific procedure for dealing with submissions from editors, staff, or editorial board members.
 Such submission is initially forwarded to other publications.
 The submitter's status in the journal is suspended if this is not achievable.
 These submissions go through a double-blind review process.

 Editors shouldn't participate in decisions regarding papers written by themselves or members of their family.
 Such a work should also go through all the standard journal procedures.
-The editor shall adhere to ICMJE criteria regarding author and referee disclosure of any conflicts of interest.
+The editor shall adhere to COPE criteria regarding author and referee disclosure of any conflicts of interest.